Marine Traffic's AIS App

 I learned about these limitations when delivering my boat up the coast to a harbor 80 miles away.
 There's one stretch of coastline that's unpopulated, and my friends always lose track of me when I'm motoring there.
 My track will disappear for 20 miles or so.

 The second oddity of Marine Traffic is that it will display "phantom motion" when a boat is sitting still in its dock.
 I have configured Marine Traffic to send me an email message when my boat leaves and returns to its slip.
-These automatic messages are a free way to know if sombody has stolen your boat, assuming that I leave my AIS transceiver turned on, and that the crooks who have stolen the boat haven't noticed this fact.
+These automatic messages are a free way to know if sombody has stolen your boat, assuming that I leave my AIS transceiver turned on, and that the ne'er do wells who have stolen the boat haven't noticed this fact.

-Yikes, Did someone just steal my boat?
+Yikes, did someone just steal my boat?

-I have received a few of these messages while sitting at work, and was pretty panicked the first time, "What the heck!
-Has somebody hijacked my boat!"
+I have received a few of these messages while sitting at work, and was pretty panicked the first time; "What the heck!
+Has somebody purloined my boat!"
 The GPS track looks like the screen-capture below.
 I am still trying to find out if this interesting glitch is caused by my boat's NAIS400 AIS transceiver unit, the Active NSPL splitter, my antenna connection or the local shore AIS station at the nearby marine laboratory.

 All interesting glitches aside, the free Marine Traffic app is an enjoyable way for you and your friends to see your own boat, or any other AIS-equipped shipping traffic, anywhere in the world, from any location where you're logged onto the Internet.